Journalism & Mass Communications Broadcasting

 Students may complete two majors in the College of Journalism and Mass Communications by completing all requirements for each major.
 However, the second major in the college will not take the place of a concentration or any of the 72 hours required outside the college.

 Graduating seniors also must complete JOMC 98 Senior Assessment.
 Typically, JOMC 98 is taken in the last semester.
 However, seniors who have completed all courses for the major may take it two semesters preceding graduation.

 Students may be able to earn credit for internships under certain circumstances.
 Please go to the college website and find the Internship Policy under the Student Services tab.

 Credit in Special Experiences

-Students may earn up to six credit hours toward the degree in some courses: Jacht, National Student Advertising Competition, photojournalism reports, depth reports and others.
+Students may earn up to 6 credit hours toward the degree in some courses: Jacht, National Student Advertising Competition, photojournalism reports, depth reports and others.
 Students may repeat the same course again for additional credit hours, but those credits will not count toward the degree inside or outside the major.
-Talk with an academic adviser for further information or specific questions.
+Talk with an academic advisor for further information or specific questions.